 Portmellon, on a falling tide.

 It was a gentle, grey blue morning for my return to Portmellon, at high tide with a modest swell.
-Nevertheless, the seaweed and sand strewn along the road was witness to the power of nature at work here earlier.
+Nevertheless, the seaweed and sand strewn along the road was a witness to the power of nature at work here earlier.
 The hamlet faces east and has a changing demeanour, as explained by Rod, below:

 With Rod, on the waterline at Portmellon.

 Evidence of a recent spring tide at Portmellon, near Mevagissey in Cornwall.

 This quiet village south of St Austell sits between Gorran Haven and Mevagissey.
 Most people here live on a hill behind the beach and road, which is just as well, because an easterly storm regularly crosses the road and bombards the beach-side houses, strewing seaweed over the road and any passing cars.
 There is ample parking, a pub (The Rising Sun) and toilets, but no shop.

 The view from outside the entrance to The Rising Sun pub.